openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

 @sphinxdirective

 .. important::
-   Before you start your journey with installation of the Intel® Distribution of OpenVINO™ toolkit, we encourage you to check the :ref:`code samples <code samples>` in C, C++, Python and :ref:`notebook tutorials <notebook tutorials>`, so you could see all the amazing things that you can achieve with our tool.
+   Before you start your journey with the installation of the Intel® Distribution of OpenVINO™ toolkit, we encourage you to check the :ref:`code samples <code samples>` in C, C++, Python and :ref:`notebook tutorials <notebook tutorials>`, so you could see all the amazing things that you can achieve with our tool.

 @endsphinxdirective